Plexal’s worked with UK innovators to support Oman with pandemic-related challenges.

 COVID-19 has placed pressure on economies, healthcare systems and communities across the world.
 It’s also accelerated the pace of digital transformation, spurred on startup innovation and encouraged deeper collaboration between sectors and across borders.

-As our head of innovation strategy, Russell leads our work with our Rapid Innovation Accelerator, designed and delivered our OpenDoor accelerator and collaborates with partners to deliver ELIEZ: the East London Inclusive Innovation Zone.
+As our director of innovation programmes, Russell leads our work with our Rapid Innovation Accelerator, designed and delivered our OpenDoor accelerator and collaborates with partners to deliver ELIEZ: the East London Inclusive Innovation Zone.
 With over 10 years’ consultancy experience, he’s an advocate for inclusive innovation and action-oriented, user-centric solutions that involve systems thinking.
 If you’ve got an innovation challenge to bring to us or a question about a programme, get in touch with Russell.

 OMAN: As shopping has moved online, traditional offline shops in Oman faced an immediate challenge and are still fighting for survival.